 (Preposition “to” related to the pronoun “who”)

-A pronoun following the Preposition should be an object form
+A pronoun following a Preposition should be in the object form.

 The noun or pronoun following a preposition forms a prepositional object.
 If a pronoun is following a preposition, it should be in the objective form ( me, her, them) and not the subjective form (I, she, they, etc.).
 Look at the examples below:

-- The secret is between me and you
+- The secret is between you and me.

 Also, Read about Preposition Over Here!